alexdrone/Render/README.md

 ###Thread model

 Render's `renderComponent()` function is performed on the main thread.
-Diff+Layout+Configuration runs usually under 16ms, which makes it suitable for cells implementation (still keeping a smooth scrolling).
+Diff+Layout+Configuration runs usually under 16ms on a iPhone 4S, which makes it suitable for cells implementation (with a smooth scrolling).

 ###Backend-driven UIs